jwkidd3/sb_azure/hol/03. Web Apps/Azure Web Apps HOL.md

 The following are required to complete this hands-on lab:

-- An active Microsoft Azure subscription.
-Use the one you created in Lab 1, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [PHP for Windows](http://windows.php.net/download/) <---THIS IS NOT REQUIRED